AmilaPoorna/MachineLearning/Leptospirosis status/README.md

 This project focuses on predicting the leptospirosis disease status of patients using clinical data.
 The workflow includes data preprocessing, exploratory data analysis (EDA), and the training of a basic logistic regression model.
 Final predictions are output to a CSV file called `test_predictions.csv`.

 ### 🧪 Dataset
 The dataset used in this project includes clinical data, collected from multiple hospitals in Sri Lanka.
-The data is split into training and testing sets, and is accompanied by a data description file called `lepto_description.xls`.
+The dataset is accompanied by a data description file called `lepto_description.xls` and is split into training and test sets.

 Training Samples: 1387